pharath/pharath.github.io/_posts/2021-07-14-cheatsheet-linux.md

 | command | description |
 | :--- | :--- |
-sudo apt purge ... | Removing packages with `sudo apt purge ...` or `sudo apt --purge remove ...` will remove them and all their global (i.e., systemwide) configuration files.
+`sudo apt purge ...` | Removing packages with `sudo apt purge ...` or `sudo apt --purge remove ...` will remove them and all their global (i.e., systemwide) configuration files.
 This is usually what people mean when they talk about completely removing a package. **This does not remove packages that were installed as dependencies**, when you installed the package you're now removing.
-Assuming those packages aren't dependencies of any other packages, and that you haven't marked them as manually installed, you can remove the dependencies with `sudo apt autoremove` or (if you want to delete their systemwide configuration files too) `sudo apt --purge autoremove`. sudo apt --purge remove ... | see `sudo apt purge ...`
+Assuming those packages aren't dependencies of any other packages, and that you haven't marked them as manually installed, you can remove the dependencies with `sudo apt autoremove` or (if you want to delete their systemwide configuration files too) `sudo apt --purge autoremove`.
+`sudo apt --purge remove ...` | see `sudo apt purge ...` `sudo apt autoremove` | remove the **dependencies** that are no longer needed `sudo apt --purge autoremove` | remove **systemwide configuration files and the dependencies** that are no longer needed

 ### Check